EXPLAINER: Why Georgia attack spurs fears in Asian Americans

 As many raised concerns that the shootings are the latest in a string of hate crimes against Asian Americans, police suggested the suspect may have had other motives.

-The alleged gunman told police the attack was not racially motivated, claiming to have a “sex addiction,” and apparently lashed out at what he saw as sources of temptation, authorities said Wednesday.
-The true motive behind the attacks is unclear at this time.
+Long told police the attack was not racially motivated.
+He claimed to have a “sex addiction,” and authorities said he apparently lashed out at what he saw as sources of temptation.

+But those statements spurred outrage and widespread skepticism given the locations and that most of the victims were women of Asian descent.

 HOW HAVE SOME ASIAN AMERICANS RESPONDED?